Adequate emission reductions

 ...A gaping hole in climate policies

-The benefits of a European low carbon economy extend far beyond achieving reductions in greenhouse gas emissions.
-It would also make us competitive in global low carbon markets and unlock innovation and financing potential, while investments in renewable and efficient energies will improve European energy supply security and create new jobs.
+The benefits of a modern European low carbon economy extend far beyond achieving reductions in greenhouse gas emissions.
+It would also make us competitive in global low carbon markets and unlock innovation and financing potential, while investments in renewable and efficient energies will improve European energy supply security, health of the citizens, and create new jobs.

 It is time for more ambitious emissions reduction targets

-Now that we know that the costs of achieving higher emissions reductions are significantly lower than expected, it is time for more ambitious and adequate emissions reduction targets within Europe if we want to reach our goal of a low-carbon economy by 2050.
+Now that we know that the costs of achieving higher emissions reductions are significantly lower than expected, it is time for more ambitious and adequate emissions reduction targets within Europe by 2020 and 2030 if we want to reach our goal of a low-carbon economy by 2050.

 This planning has to provide achievable steps in a clear timeline and must comprise all sectors that affect greenhouse gas emissions, from energy production to buildings and products to transport.
 Coordination at the highest level is essential.

-The European Commission recognised this necessity and in 2011 launched the so-called ‘2050 roadmaps’ which indicate how the EU can reach its climate and energy targets, policy challenges, investment needs and opportunities in different sectors.
-However, the further implementation needed to turn this into reality is largely overdue.
+The European Commission recognised this necessity and launched the so-called ‘2050 roadmaps’, followed by a 2030 policy framework indicating how the EU can reach its climate and energy targets, including policy challenges, investment needs and opportunities in different sectors.

 Sam Van Den Plas